 One of the best phones with a dual camera setup available in the market, the iPhone 7 Plus comes with two 12-Megapixel sensors at the back.
 However, unlike other implementations of dual camera units, it has a standard 28mm lens slotted next to a second 56mm module, which is only used for optical zooming.
 It also sports an F1.8/2.8 aperture with Quad-LED flash for clicking beautiful low-light pictures.

 It also brings to the table a 7MP front camera with F2.2 aperture and 32mm equivalent focal length for clicking selfies.
 The camera performance of the iPhone 7 Plus is great but falls flat when compared to the competition.
 It excels in colour reproduction and autofocusing, yet loses out because of its below-par primary camera sensor.

-As DxO explains in its benchmark result of the S8+, the phone — owing its excellent still photography performance in all lighting conditions, achieves a photo sub-score of 88 points — only two shy of the top photo score of the HTC U11.
+As DxO explains in its benchmark result of the S8, the phone — owing to its excellent still photography performance in all lighting conditions, achieves a photo sub-score of 88 points — only two shy of the top photo score of the HTC U11.

 This offering from the Chinese phone maker, which still has to make a successful break into India, was recently launched at the Mobile World Congress in Barcelona.
 The phone notches up a total DxOMark score of 87 points with its impressive 20MP + 12MP rear Leica cameras, supported by a f/1.8 aperture.